What should I know about selling artist trading cards?

 Firstly, of course, we are not lawyers, so you can't depend absolutely on what we tell you.
 However, we are in a position to give you practical advice that a lawyer may not be able to.

-The basic situation appears to be that all works, except photography and cinematography, are in copyright for fifty years after the death of the 'author' (and presumably 'creator' in the general sense).
-Photographs are in copyright for twenty-five years after the picture was taken.
-Having said this, it would appear that (in the US at least, and with a few exceptions) all works published before 1923 are now in the public domain.
+When I first wrote this article, the basic situation appeared to be that all works, except photography and cinematography, were in copyright for fifty years after the death of the 'author' (and presumably 'creator' in the general sense).
+Photographs were in copyright for twenty-five years after the picture was taken.

-This means that, despite what museums and art galleries may tell you, all those old paintings are in the public domain.
+This means that, despite what museums and art galleries may tell you, all of those old paintings are in the public domain.
 You (and they) cannot claim a copyright on mere reproductions, but if you make a substantial change, or add your own creative input, you may be able to claim your own copyright.

 As far as what the situation is as regards selling artist trading cards, we are sure that you know that you can't sell what are described as 'artist trading cards', only give them away or swap them.
 However, you can sell artist cards editions and originals (ACEOs), and this of course amounts to the same thing.